HuntsmanCancerInstitute/MultiRepMacsChIPSeq/docs/Install.md

 Bio::DB::HTS authors; however, later versions appear to work just fine and should probably be preferred.
-[Version 1.19](https://github.com/samtools/htslib/releases/download/1.19/htslib-1.19.tar.bz2) have been used successfully by this author.
+[Version 1.19](https://github.com/samtools/htslib/releases/download/1.19/htslib-1.19.tar.bz2) has been used successfully by this author.

 Note that the `htslib` package is included with the `samtools` source code packages and is compiled therein, but is not installed by default.
 The code below compiles and